 Altstadt von Innsbruck (Old Town)

-Have a walk in Innsbruck’s old town center – Altstadt.
-It is pretty compact and can be easily explored by foot – lively decorated houses, narrow streets and historical landmarks – you will find it all in the Altstadt of Innsbruck.
+Start with a walk in Innsbruck’s old town center – Altstadt.
+It is pretty compact and can be easily explored by foot.
+Lively decorated houses, narrow streets and historical landmarks – you will find it all in the Altstadt of Innsbruck.

 Cathedral of St. James

 Innsbruck Cathedral (or Cathedral of Saint James) is an 18th century cathedral in the old town featuring two bell towers seen from afar when you approaching the Altstadt.
 Go inside to see the cathedral’s baroque style interior.

 Another historical church located in the old town is The Hofkirche (Court Church) – 16th century church executed in Gothic style.
 It’s famous for its collection of German Renaissance sculptures and Emperor Maximilian’s marble cenotaph.

 The Goldenes Dachl (Golden Roof) – is a famous historical landmark in the old town.
 The iconic Innsbruck structure has been constructed in the 16th century for Emperor Maximilian I. The balcony with the golden roof has been used by the emperor to observe different events happening in the square in front of it.